Household Safety: Preventing Injuries From Falling, Climbing, and Grabbing

 Article Translations: (Spanish)

 Babies reach, grasp, roll, sit, and eventually crawl, pull up, "cruise" along furniture, and walk.
-At many stages in the first 2 years or so, they're able to move around, tumble over, and get into things in one way or another.
+At many stages in the first 2 years, they're able to move around, tumble over, and get into things in one way or another.
 And toddlers will try to climb but may not have the coordination to react to certain dangers.
 They'll pull themselves up using table legs; they'll use bureaus and dressers as jungle gyms; they'll reach for whatever they can see.

 So the potential for a dangerous fall or a tumble into a sharp edge can happen in nearly every area of your home.